atperry7/pup_gearswap/README.md

 [Jump To Table of Contents](#puppet-gearswap-for-windower)

 ## TODO
-- [ ] Testing various conditions for when to swap equipment correctly
 - [ ] Add the ability to change Attachments with AutoControl Windower Addon

 [Jump To Table of Contents](#puppet-gearswap-for-windower)